Logiqx/gps-details/docs/devices/coros/activities/2024-05-27-walking/README.md

 ### Overview

-This page documents activity testing that was performed on 2024-05-27.
+This page documents activity testing that was performed on 2024-05-27, whilst walking in an open-sky environment.

 - COROS APEX 2 Pro
   - Run